thanosoncode/react-workouts/README.md

-## training-logs

-Track your progress, reach your goals!
+## Log your trainings and keep track of your progress

 ### Quick Start
 npm install<br/>